On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Numerical illustrations

-Second, we repeated the same exercise as above but with Watson distributions replacing the von Mises--Fisher ones, that is, with~$f(s)=\exp(s^2)$ rather than~$f(s)=\exp(s)$.
-There, we rather used~$\tau\in \{0,0.5,1,\ldots,4\}$; this discrepancy with the values of~$\tau$ in the first numerical exercise above is unimportant (the maximal value of~$\tau$ was chosen in each simulation to obtain non-trivial asymptotic powers that roughly end up at one at the detection threshold; see Panel~(b) of Figure~\ref{Fig2}).
+Second, we repeated the same exercise as above but with Watson distributions replacing the von Mises--Fisher ones, that is, with~$f(s)=\exp(s^2)$ instead of~$f(s)=\exp(s)$.
+In this exercise, we rather used~$\tau\in \{0,0.5,1,\ldots,4\}$; this discrepancy with the values of~$\tau$ in the first numerical exercise above is unimportant (the maximal value of~$\tau$ was chosen in each simulation to obtain non-trivial asymptotic powers that roughly end up at one at the detection threshold; see Panel~(b) of Figure~\ref{Fig2}).
 In this Watson case, $f^{\underline{k}}(0) \neq 0$ if and only if~$k$ is even; thus, the detection threshold of the Bingham test is still~$\kappa_n \sim n^{-1/4}$ (Theorem~\ref{Sobolfin}), while the Rayleigh test and the $3$-test should be blind to all alternatives considered (Corollary~\ref{Sobolfinbis}).
-This is perfectly in line with the empirical rejection frequencies plotted in Figure~\ref{Fig2}.\\
+This is perfectly in line with the empirical rejection frequencies plotted in Figure~\ref{Fig2}.

 Third, we conducted a last simulation where observations were rather generated using the angular function~$f(s)=\exp(s^3)$ (and~$\tau\in \{0,0.5,1,\ldots,3\}$).
 The resulting empirical rejection frequencies are plotted in Figure~\ref{Fig3}.
 Here, $f^{\underline{k}}(0) \neq 0$ if and only if~$k$ is a multiple of~$3$.
 The detection threshold of the $3$-test and of the Rayleigh test should then be~$\kappa_n\sim n^{-1/6}$ (Theorems~\ref{Sobolfin} and~\ref{Sobolfinbisbis}, respectively), whereas the one of the Bingham test should be~$\kappa_n\sim n^{-1/12}$ (Theorem~\ref{Sobolfinbisbis}).
-Clearly, this is confirmed by the rejection frequencies in Figure~\ref{Fig3}, where the agreement with the corresponding asymptotic powers (see Panel~(c) for the Rayleigh test and the $3$-test, and Panel~(d) for the Bingham test) is, again, excellent. \\
+Clearly, this is confirmed by the rejection frequencies in Figure~\ref{Fig3}, where the agreement with the corresponding asymptotic powers (see Panel~(c) for the Rayleigh test and the $3$-test, and Panel~(d) for the Bingham test) is, again, excellent.

 We conclude that all numerical experiments above (\textit{i}) strongly support our asymptotic results and (\textit{ii}) further reveal that the asymptotic behavior most often kicks in at sample sizes as small as~$n=500$, which, in view of the highly non-standard nature of the results (e.g., detection thresholds in~$\kappa_n\sim n^{-1/12}$), is quite remarkable.